thomas-thivillon/academic-page/content/authors/admin/_index.md

 I am a development economist working on questions in environmental/energy, health, and gender inequality.
 In my work, I use experimental and non-experimental applied econometrics methods and combine surveys, sensor data and administrative data to study clean cooking technology adoption, the health effects of exposure to air pollution, and the impacts of household production activities such as cooking on women's well-being.
 Part of my research is based on extensive fieldwork in Burkina Faso.

+I am an Assistant Professor of Economics at the [Bordeaux School of Economics](https://www.bse.u-bordeaux.fr/), [University of Bordeaux](https://www.u-bordeaux.fr/en).
+Prior to this, I was a Postdoctoral Fellow at the [French National Research Institute for Sustainable Development](https://en.ird.fr/).
 I received a PhD in Economics from [Paris Dauphine University - PSL](https://dauphine.psl.eu/en/) in November 2022.
-My job market paper received the [Program Chair Award](https://www.ashecon.org/2023-ashecon-program-chair-awards/) in "Climate, Pollution, Environment and Health" at the ASHEcon Annual Conference 2023.

-I am currently a postdoctoral researcher at the [Bordeaux School of Economics](https://www.bse.u-bordeaux.fr/) (BSE, University of Bordeaux).
-I am also affiliated to [DIAL](https://dial.ird.fr/en/) (IRD, CNRS, Dauphine-PSL).

-Prior to starting my PhD, I worked in the non-profit sector for over a decade with a focus on access to energy and clean cooking interventions in developing countries.
+Before joining academia, I worked in the non-profit sector for over a decade with a focus on access to energy and clean cooking interventions in developing countries.

 **NEWS:**
 - **My paper titled: "Demand for informal caregiving and human capital accumulation" is now Revise & Resubmit at the Journal of Health Economics.**
-- **I will be joining the French National Research Institute for Sustainable Development ([IRD](https://www.bse.u-bordeaux.fr/)) as a postdoctoral fellow for the 2025-26 academic year!**
 - **New RCT results on the impacts of financial incentives for the adoption of gas stoves now available [here](https://www.afd.fr/en/ressources/reducing-pollution-cooking-smoke-key-lessons-redgas-randomized-study-burkina-faso) (joint work with Philippe De Vreyer, Élodie Djemaï, and Adama Sana)!**